Oravská Jasenica

 Oravská Jasenica (Jaszenica) is a village and municipality in Námestovo District in the Žilina Region of northern Slovakia.

 History

-In historical records the village was first mentioned in 1588.
+The village was founded in the 1680s.
+The first written mention of the place under the name Jasenica is dated by 1588.
+There are later further records under various spellings.
+The current name Oravská Jasenica was documented in 1949.

 Geography

 The municipality lies at an altitude of 630 metres and covers an area of 23.684 km².
 It has a population of about 1575 people.

-Legends

-Some researchers from the MIT University found on this little village some proof about the beginning of the Excalibur legends.